 Configuring Sites and Home Sites

 When you select Universal Broker as the brokering method for your Horizon Cloud pods in Microsoft Azure, it creates a default site called Default-Site.
-Participating Horizon Cloud pods in Microsoft Azure are automatically added to the Default-Site.
+Participating Horizon Cloud pods are automatically added to the Default-Site.
 Later, you can configure new sites and move pods from the Default-Site to a configured site.

 You can also associate a user or a group of users with a specific site, called a home site.